Start of school in Bismarck-Mandan features many changes, new laws

 Catholic schools

-Light of Christ schools has 1,476 students enrolled for the school year -- just shy of last year's enrollment of 1,437.
+Light of Christ schools has 1,476 students enrolled for the school year -- up slightly from last year's enrollment of 1,437.

 The school system is fully staffed with 225 employees, according to Administrative Assistant Shannon Indovina.